 Are these a lot of prep?

 NO!
 This is why teachers are loving these games!
-The Toothy cards have been designed to allow for back to back printing.
+The Toothy cards are designed for back-to-back printing.
 The answers print nicely on the back of each problem card.
-Then laminate, cut, and you’re ready to go.
+Then, laminate, cut, and you’re ready to go.

 How many sets should you print?